jradxl/tklbam/README.md

      You need to manually type, sudo apt-get install tklbam after the install script finishes.
      You are advised to read the log of what apt-get will do before continuing the install.

+KEYS:
+     There are two.
+The first is TurnkeyLinux's public APT key for signing their repository.
+This is coded within "ez-apt-install-ubuntu.sh" and you can ignore it (although the script does allow for some other Key to be used).
+     The second is your private API Key, which is generated within your Hub account on TurnkeyLinux's website.
+This provides a method for the tklbam python scripts to access your Hub account without the need of username and passwords.
+Therefore it needs to be kept secure.

+     You initialise tlkbam with the command, "sudo tklbam init".
+It will ask for your Hub API-Key.
+     I got confused at first with APT and API!

+MAKEFILES:
+     There are two in this github repository.
+The first in docs/ is for building the documentation.
+Add rst2man with "sudo apt-get install python-docutils".
+You can ignore this makefile, but to aid understanding Tklbam, I have added a PDF of all the Man pages in this directtory, tklbam-all-docs.pdf The second is in the root of this repository and is for installing the python scripts in /usr/local/.
+It is not necessary to use this makefile unless you are developing, and if you do the installation will be in precedence to those installed by "ez-apt-install-ubuntu.sh".